pavliha/user-management-api/README.md

 # User management application

-This is the fullstack app in AdonisJs, it comes pre-configured with.
+This is the backend app in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Session